 - Contact our Data Protection Officer to unsubscribe.

 We will seek explicit consent from new website visitors in order to send marketing emails to them unless a purchase is made or clear interest in our product/services has been demonstrated (for example you have requested a quote or a sample book).

-If you do not want to receive these emails, instructions of how to opt out are displayed at the checkout.
-You may also use the above link or email to opt out or use the unsubscribe link contained within the emails themselves.
+If you do not want to receive these emails, instructions on how to opt out are displayed at the checkout.
+You may also use the above link or email to opt-out or use the unsubscribe link contained within the emails themselves.

 We will only use your personal data for the purposes we originally collected it.
 This is unless we need it for another reason that we believe is compatible with why we originally collected your data.